maslick/telega/README.md

 <a href="https://en.wikipedia.org/wiki/Telega"><img src="logo.jpg"></a>

 The solution is to run a proxy outside of Russia or use VPN.
 In fact, there are many proxies out [there](https://mtpro.xyz/api/?type=socks) (primarily SOCKS).
-Their main disadvantage is that these proxies come and go, and you simply don't have control over this process.
+Their main disadvantage is these proxies come and go, and you simply don't have control over this process.
 If you need a stable connection, you would eventually run your own server.

 This simple ``HTTP`` proxy can be run on any cloud provider e.g. Heroku (free 🍺).
 Its primary use-case is sending build ``success`` and ``failure`` notifications from CI (e.g. Jenkins) to a group chat.
 It can also send messages to individual users.
 Just that, no more no less 👌.